CloudLabsAI-Azure/AIW-Security-Immersion/Labs/Modules/Module-2-Exploring-Azure-Security-Center.md

 12. On the **Regulatory Compliance (1)** tile, you can get insights into your compliance posture based on continuous assessment of both Azure and hybrid cloud environments.
 This tile shows the following standards which are **Azure Security Benchmark(2), ISO 27001, PCI DSS 3.2.1 and SOC TSP(3)**.
 Click on **Show all 4 (4)** to check the compliance status.

  >Clicking on this tile will redirect you to the Regulatory Compliance dashboard – where you can add additional standards and explore the current ones.

    ![Overview: Regulatory Compliance tile](../Images/regulatorycompliance.png)

+   > Note: It can take upto 24 hours for compliance status to be loaded, it has dependency on Azure.
+You can continue to the next steps and verify this later.

 13. Next Click on **Inventory** from the **General** section of the Security Center.
 It shows the number of unmonitored VMs alongside the total covered resources - **you should expect to have zero unmonitored VMs**.
 Resources are classified according to their health status.

 > ❗ Important: <br>